-Superproperty: E33 Linguistic Object.
-P73 has translation (is translation of): E33 Linguistic Object relationship, where the domain expresses the derivative, if such a direction can be established.
 Otherwise, the relationship is symmetric.
 It is a short-cut of P15 was influenced by (influenced) in a creation or production, if such a reason for the similarity can be verified.
-Moreover it expresses similarity in cases that can be stated between two objects only, without historical knowledge about its reasons.
+Moreover it expresses similarity in cases that can be stated between two objects only, without historical

-Scope note: This property generalises the notions of "copy of" and "similar to" into a dynamic, asymmetric the Parthenon Frieze on the Acropolis in Athens (E22) shows features of the Original Parthenon Frieze in the British museum (E22).
+• the Parthenon Frieze on the Acropolis in Athens (E22) shows features of the Original Parthenon Frieze in the British museum (E22).
 Kind of similarity: Copy (E55)